Giacomo Leopardi: Consalvo

 Also in 1832, inspired by a 17th-century poem by Girolamo Graziani titled Il Conquisto di Granata ("The Capture of Granada"), Leopardi wrote Consalvo.
 Consalvo obtains a kiss from the woman he has long loved unrequitedly only when, gravely injured, he is at the point of death.
 Consalvo is different from the other canti in that it has the form of a novella in verse or of a dramatic scene.
 It is the fruit of the sentimental and languid literature which characterized much of the romanticism outside of Italy.

+In the early 20th century, the poem was placed into a musical setting as a symphonic poem of the same title by the young italian flautist Nicholas Laucella during a premier performance at Carnegie Hall with the New York Philharmonic in 1911.

 Aspasia

 Written in 1834, Aspasia emerges, like Consalvo, from the painful experience of desperate and unrequited love for Fanny Targioni Tozzetti.
 Aspasia-Fanny is the only real woman represented in the poetry of Leopardi.
-Aspasia is the able manipulator whose perfect body hides a corrupt and prosaic soul.
+Aspasia is an able manipulator whose perfect body hides a corrupt and prosaic soul.
 She is the demonstration that beauty is dishonest.

 The poet, vainly searching for love, takes his revenge on destiny and the women who have rejected him, above all Targioni, whose memory continues to disturb the poet after more than a year away from her.
-The memory of the woman loved in vain constantly returns, but the canto, inspired by disdain for the provocative and, simultaneously, distancing behavior of the woman also expresses resignation to one's fate and the pride of having been able to recover one's own independence.
-Aspasia, in her limitedness as a woman cannot grasp the profundity of masculine thought.
+The memory of the woman loved in vain constantly returns, but the canto, inspired by disdain for the provocative and, simultaneously, distancing behaviour of the woman also expresses resignation to one's fate and the pride of having been able to recover one's own independence.
+Aspasia, in her limitedness as a woman, cannot grasp the profundity of masculine thought.